Discover Emmet in VS Code

 Add in Some CSS

-In the last part of this tutorial, you created a <link>
+In the last part of this tutorial, you added a <link>

 to a stylesheet file.
 Here, we’ll create that file and use Emmet to scaffold a quick design.